RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 Use these labels to distinguish between issues that we're actively working on, those that we plan to work on, and those that seem to be good ideas that we'll consider when we have the additional time and resources required.
 If no state label is present, the issue needs assessment.
 If someone was working on an issue but had to set it aside, the state label might be changed to "Backlogged," or the current owner might find someone to hand it off to, or it might even be closed (if we decide it didn't need to be addressed after all).

+If an issue is "State: Scheduled", it must have a milestone that indicates by when it is scheduled to be completed.
+We plan by quarters, so "2019 Q1" means it is an issue we expect to resolve on or before March 31, 2019.

 Color|Label|Description
 -|-|-
 ![e07cf9](https://via.placeholder.com/30x30/e07cf9/e07cf9.jpg) | **State: Backlogged** | No one working on it, not in any milestone, but want to leave open to consider later. [managed]